Victoria Trinder, PhD

 1040 W. Harrison St. (MC 147), Chicago, IL 60607

-Victoria Trinder, PhD, is a Clinical Assistant Professor in the Department of Curriculum and Instruction whose scholarship examines teacher education practices and policies in the context of historicized oppressions wrought by public schools in the U.S. and other 'post-conflict' territories of the colonial project.
+Victoria Trinder, PhD, is a Clinical Associate Professor in the Department of Curriculum and Instruction whose scholarship examines teacher education practices and policies in the context of historicized oppressions wrought by public schools in the U.S. and other 'post-conflict' territories of the colonial project.
 Dr. Trinder serves the college and university currently as the Program Coordinator and Director of Undergraduate Studies for the BA Urban Education: Elementary Education program, a licensure program providing undergraduate teacher candidates experientially-based coursework for the development of knowledges and skills necessary for teaching with advocacy for urban students.
 From her decades of working with pre-service teachers and the faculty who teach them, she has developed a decolonizing framework that vertically guides the program as it works to develop critical practitioners.
 This framework is disseminated nationally through invited talks and conference proceedings.